minnn098/minnn098/README.md

+<h1>Hey👋 It's Ractor</h1>

+<br>\
-- 👋 Hi, I’m a student who is exploring the edge of programming
+- 😄 I'm currently a student
 - ⚡ Fun fact: I'm interest cybersecurity and abit about AI which more dynamic than a fix programmng can do, yet I'm still beginner
+- 🌱 I’m currently learning django
 <!---
 minnn098/minnn098 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.